ventsi-georgiev/temp/README.md

 ### What the mobile app must do (Front End)

+The mobile app's flow is a two-part process.
+First, it performs steps common to all payments (like getting credentials from your Back end).
+Second, it performs steps that are specific to the payment method the user has selected.

+---

+## Integration guidelines

+### Common integration steps (For all payment methods)

+No matter what payment method is used, the mobile app must always:

+1. Receive Credentials from the Backend:
+    - payment_intent_id
+    - access_token (short-lived OAuth token)

+2. Handle the Final Result:
+    - After the SDK is triggered, it will return a ProcessResult (.success, .cancellation, or .failure).
+    - Your app is responsible for interpreting this result and showing the appropriate "success" or "failure" message             to the user (see Handling Results and Errors).

+### Card Payments

+This is the flow when the user chooses to pay with a new card.

 1. **Collect card data**
    - Use the SDK UI (`CmtCard.cardDetailsEntry(...)`) or your custom UI with the SDK’s validation helpers.